NCL Home> Application examples> Data sets || Data files for some examples

 The 5 added to the map limits is arbitrary (not required).
 Here it is used to specify extra space around the plot.

-The use of res@trGridType="TriangularMesh" makes the plotting faster.
+The use of res@trGridType = "TriangularMesh" makes the plotting faster.

-hdf5eos_2.ncl: Read an HDF5-EOS (available v5.2.0) file (OMI) and plot selected variables on the file.
+hdf5eos_2.ncl: Read an HDF-EOS5 (available v5.2.0) file (OMI) and plot selected variables on the file.
 (The ncl_filedump utility was used to preview the file's contents,) This example also demonstrates how to retrieve a variable's type prior to reading it into memory.
 (See getfilevartypes.)
 It is best to use short2flt or byte2flt if the variable type is "short" or "byte".
 These functions will automatically apply the proper scaling.

 Note that the units for the "EffectiveTemperature" variable appear to be incorrect.
 They indicate "degrees Celsius" but the range would indicate "degrees Kelvin".
 This could be addressed by adding the following to the script after the variable has been imported: